dsallen7/ransack-python/README.md

 Ransack - a Python based roguelike

-In very early stages at the moment.
+In mid-early stage at the moment.
 Our hero can explore the levels, collect items, and fight monsters.

+Coming soon: Ransack for Android.
+I've gotten it to run on an Android emulator using Pygame Subset for Android, there's still a mountain of issues to work out, but I'll keep all updates posted here.

 Move with arrow keys.
 Battles occur Final Fantasy style.
 Use battle menu to fight.